 Millions of underprivileged children in India are out of school and forced into child labor in order to earn a single meal in a day.
 The surest way to break out of the cycle of poverty is through education.
 Akshaya Patra, the world's largest NGO-run mid-day meal program, serves fresh, nutritious meals daily to over 1.3 million children in rural India.
 For many children this is the only complete meal of the day.
 The school lunch program creates an incentive for children to go to school and stay in school so they may thrive as adults.
 Surya makes direct financial contributions to Akshaya Patra and promotes awareness and community support through annual fundraising campaigns.

-An initiative of Minnesota-based BFW Charities, the Veteran Pain Program provides medical grants to military veterans to help them access the treatment necessary to relieve their chronic pain and return to their daily lives as quickly as possible.
+An initiative of Minnesota-based BFW Charities, the Pain Free Patriots Program provides medical grants to military veterans to help them access the treatment necessary to relieve their chronic pain and return to their daily lives as quickly as possible.
 Qualifying veterans can choose to receive treatment at wellness centers or via mobile units that travel to corporate locations and church sites, providing a convenient option for veterans without transportation.
 Through direct financial contributions to the program, Surya is enabling our nation’s veterans to achieve a significant reduction in pain and gain renewed hope for the future.

 Originally created by President Franklin Roosevelt as the National Foundation for Infantile Paralysis, the March of Dimes has a focus of preventing birth defects, premature birth and infant mortality by discovering the genetic causes of birth defects, promoting newborn screening, and educating medical professionals and the public about best practices for healthy pregnancy.
 The Surya team is glad to be active donators to the March of Dimes organization and participants in the annual March for Babies walks in both Cartersville, Ga. and Atlanta, Ga.